Akama-EO/sql-portfolio-projects/Case Study #1 - Danny's Diner/Danny's Diner Solution.md

 ***

-###  10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January
+###  10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?

 #### Steps
 1. Find the program_last_date which is 7 days after a customer joins the program (including their join date)